Safer play for your dog’s health and longevity

 One of my favourite places to go here on Maui are highlands in Kula.
-The long and gently sweeping grasslands are Skai's favourite and mine, and it is also frequented by frisbee golf enthusiasts who say that the Kula play field is one of the best in the world.
+The long and gently sweeping grasslands were Skai's favourite too, and it is also frequented by frisbee golf enthusiasts who say that the Kula play field is one of the best in the world.

 You will most likely agree that people and dogs share many common obsessions, and chasing a frisbee is no exception.
 In fact, I love watching the videos of super well-trained dogs having fun and flying through the air catching their favourite toy.
 Who wouldn't?
 However, from the health point of view, I feel compelled to inform you about the risks of frisbee chasing in dogs.

 Nature has worked gently but persistently to help different species evolve.
 Dogs have adjusted to hunting in packs, roaming the forests and plains to find food.
 Compared to the solitary feline hunters, they are not as fast, but they compensate for this handicap by hunting in packs.

 They usually take only a few seconds and, at the most, a few minutes to chase their prey, and they never sprint and jump high repeatedly for 15, 30 or 60 minutes.
 In contrast, many civilized and well-trained dogs do, and that is a big problem.
 Repeated jumping almost always leads to either acute or chronic injuries due to one-sided use.